-The working groups constitute part of the foundation of the DSC and offer interested PhD students to possibility to participate in everyday issues of of everyday life for PhD students, political issues concerning their education, as well as the Doctoral Student Convention itself.
-The working groups can broadly be divided into two types: topicl working groups and faculty-specific working groups.
-Each working group elects a speaker that keeps in touch with the executive committee.
+The working groups constitute part of the foundation of the Doctoral Convention (DC).
+They offer interested doctoral researchers the possibility to discuss current issues and to develop possible solutions.
+The executive committee of the DC is obliged to take the results found by working groups into consideration when making decisions.
+The working groups can be divided into two types: topic-specific and faculty-specific working groups.
+Each working group elects a speaker as the contact person for doctoral researchers and the executive committee.

 Faculty-specific working groups